sourabh-bhatt/NewsNerd/readme.md

-# This is News Nerd Application
+# This is News Nerd Application and enjoy the latest news
 ![Alt text](image.png)